 Project Generator Model

-Project generators focus on the discovery stage of the exploration-mining continuum which typically provides the greatest opportunity for share price growth.
-The traditional approach by junior exploration companies is to finance exploration through repeated share offerings which results in dilution.
+Eagle Plains project generator strategy focuses on the discovery stage of the exploration-mining continuum which typically provides the greatest opportunity for share price growth.
+The traditional approach of junior exploration companies is to finance exploration through repeated share offerings which results in dilution.
 Project generators, on the other hand, bring in a partner that earns an interest in the project by funding exploration.
 This results in a reduced interest in the project but greatly reduces the risk of exploration.
 In essence, it is a risk averse approach to exploration.

 Joint Venture Strategy